djnsty23/winclean/README.md

 **KEY RULES**:
 - ⚠️ Keep all 3 files in the same folder
-- ⚠️ Always run the .bat file as Administrator
+- ⚠️ Only run START_HERE_Windows_Optimizer.bat as Administrator
-- ⚠️ Never run .ps1 files directly!
+- ⚠️ Never run .ps1 files directly - they're used automatically!

 ## 📊 What Gets Optimized